Brainrot Research (BRNRT) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Brainrot Research Historical Price

-According to the latest data gathered on Brainrot Research live price page, the current price of Brainrot Research is 0USD.
+According to the latest data gathered on Brainrot Research live price page, the current price of Brainrot Research is 0.000020USD.
 The circulating supply of Brainrot Research(BRNRT) is

 In the past 24 hours, Brainrot Research has shown a price movement of